dannyvankooten/www.dannyvankooten.com/src/content/blog/2011-06-19-dynamic-custom-menus-wordpress.md

 ---

-title:  "Dynamic custom menus in WordPress"
+title:  "Dynamic custom menu's in WordPress"
 date:  2011-06-19 11:51:12
 datePublished: "2011-06-19"
 description: "How to dynamically assign different WordPress custom menus to specific pages or posts."
 ---

-Since WordPress 3.0 you can use custom menus in your themes, which is great because of how easy to use they are for you or (if you're a developer) for your clients.
-You can register theme locations where menus can be hooked to, which is particularly useful for site-wide menus like a header menu.
+Since WordPress 3.0 you can use custom menu's in your themes, which is great because of how easy to use they are for you or (if you're a developer) for your cliënts.
+You can register theme locations where menu's can be hooked to, which is particularly useful for site-wide menu's like a header menu.
 But what if you need to hook a menu to a certain page/post or maybe even multiple posts?
 I've looked around a bit and found no plugin yet that took care of this, while the coding part would be pretty simple.
-That's why I'm going to walk you through the necessary steps to implement this in your theme.
-But first, let's talk a bit about the different functions that came with custom menus and which we are going to need.
+That's why i'm going to walk you trough the necessary steps to implement this in your theme.
+But first, let's talk a bit about the different functions that came with custom menu's and which we are going to need.

 <a href="https://codex.wordpress.org/Function_Reference/wp_nav_menu">`wp_nav_menu()`</a> - This is the function that calls and echo's the custom menu.
 You can specify many parameters but the ones we care about at the moment are 'theme_location' and 'menu'. 'theme_location' calls the menu that is hooked to the given location, 'menu' calls the menu by ID, slug or name.